lianghu83/NYC-taxi-data-mining/README.md

 # NYC-taxi-data-mining
-This project discovers taxi travel patterns in New York City, USA, and builds machine learning models to predict whether gasoline taxis can switch to electric vehicles.
+This project discovers taxi travel patterns in New York City, USA from the NYC taxi trip data.
+10 variables are extracted from the data to represent taxi's travel patterns.
+The project also builds machine learning models to predict whether gasoline taxis can switch to electric vehicles.
+The model accuracy is 82%.

 The New York City taxi trip data are available at http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml.